uvapl/uva-prog-physics/10 Workshops/05 Getting Started/10 Getting Started.md

 This small practice will cover how to set up Python and introduce you to IDLE, the Python development environment we will be using throughout this course.

-Python should be set up correctly on all Windows machines.
-Find **Python (x,y)** in the start menu, and then choose "IDLE".
-This should start up the Python development environment.

 ## Installing on your own machine

-Warning: On the Python homepage, the latest version available for download is actually 3.0.
-Do not install this!
-This version is not backwards compatible with the code that you'll be writing in this course.
-This is also why Python 2.7 is still the most-used version in research.
-So, be sure to download the version listed above.
+Download the free Canopy Python distribution at <https://store.enthought.com/downloads/>.
+It contains everything you need for this course, and more.

 ## Using IDLE

-IDLE is the standard Python development environment Its name is an acronym of "Integrated DeveLopment Environment".
+IDLE is the standard Python development environment.
+Its name is an acronym of "Integrated DeveLopment Environment".
 It works well on both Unix and Windows platforms.